6a. Niet minder-minder, maar meer-meer!

 minder en minder vaak in beeld.
 Tegelijk is het uiteraard onmogelijk om ze overal te weren en waar ze

-dan wel zijn worden ze dus juist veel kwetsbaarder.
+wel zijn worden ze dus juist veel kwetsbaarder.
 Denk maar aan oversteken.

 Als men het fietsverkeer serieus neemt – wat algemeen wordt beweerd – moeten er juist meer situaties